TristanKnox/WebCheckers/docs/DesignDoc.md

 ### Model Tier
-The model tier is made up of three main classes.
+The model tier MVP is made up of three main classes.
 The Game, Player, and Turn each represent major functionality of the application.
 The Game handles representation of the checkers board over all including the rows, pieces, and spaces on the board.
 The Player represents a user of